Jurisdiction overview

 Angola's Administracao Geral Tributaria administers personal income tax through Imposto sobre Rendimento do Trabalho (IRT) at progressive rates 0-25 percent across nine bands and corporate income tax (Imposto Industrial) at 25 percent flat.
 VAT (IVA) at 14 percent following 2019 reform replacing Imposto de Consumo.
 Kwanza-denominated tax base; petroleum sector has separate elevated framework.

-Who is the tax authority and where do filings live?
+Who is the tax authority?

 What is the tax year and when are returns due?